sugi/capistrano-deploy_into_docker/README.md

 # capistrano-deploy\_into\_docker

-Mini support task file for deploy into docker.
+Mini support task file to deploy app into docker.

 ## Installation